Professor of Practice,

 Radio-TV Center, Room 319

 robenson 'at' indiana.edu

-His 24 year teaching career also includes, UCLA, University of Utah, Cal-Arts, and most recently at NYU Tisch School of the Arts in the Maurice Kanbar Institute of Film and Television where he was nominated for both New York University's Distinguished Teaching Award (2006) and the David Payne-Carter Award for Teaching Excellence (2010).
+As Professor of Film at NYU's famed Tisch School of the Arts in the Maurice Kanbar Institute of Film and Television, Robby Benson received the honor of being nominated for both New York University's Distinguished Teaching Award in 2006, and the David Payne-Carter Award for Teaching Excellence in 2010.